lovefunCode/LeetCode-Solution/Top8-Algorithms.md

 longest-substring-without-repeating-characters/description/  </br>
 You can find the code solution in [`lengthOfLongestSubstring.js`](./lengthOfLongestSubstring.js)

+6. LeetCode 76.
+Minimum Window Substring https://leetcode.com/problems/minimum-window-substring/description/ </br>
+You can find the code solution in [`minWindowSubstring.js`](./minWindowSubstring.js)

-Note: Binary Search also use two-pointers technique
+## Note: Binary Search also use two-pointers technique

 # 6. Backtracking